Skip to content

 esn : str

-The ESN (serial number) of the specific inverter whose data block needs to be read
+The ESN (serial number) of the specific inverter whose data is to be read.

 df_lines : pd.DataFrame